AdobeDocs/workfront.en/help/quicksilver/maestro/records/connect-records.md

     A new column is added to the table to display the linked object type.

-1. Add individual records to the record type you selected by adding a new row to the table.
+1. Add individual records to the record type that you selected by adding a new row to the table.
 For information, see [Create records](../../maestro/records/create-records.md).
 1. From a record listed in the table view, go to the linked object column and hover over the cell corresponding to the record that you want to link with other objects from Workfront, then click the **+** icon. <!--change Workfront to other applications, when this will be possible-->

     The **Connect objects** box displays.